 Madhavendra Puri stays at Remuna

 On his return journey, as Madhavendra Puri reached Remuna, the Lord appeared in his dream and told him that Gopinath and Gopal were one and the same.
 So he should smear chandan on the body of Gopinath and Gopal would feel the effect in Vrindavana.
 Then Madhavendra Puri arranged for chandan to be smeared on Gopinath’s deity and a big annakuta celebration happened.
 So Madhavendra Puri stayed in Remuna and his final pastimes happened there.
 So this is Chandan Yatra.

 At Radha Madan Mohan temple also, the Lord is applied chandan and brought to the Narendra Sarovar for a boat ride to give him relief from the heat by the cool breeze.

 Normally people do it for one day but in Iskcon temples, it is done for all 21 days.
 So Madhavendra Puri started it and this culture is being followed in all Vaishnava temples till date.
 This pastime was also narrated by Lord Chaitanya Mahaprabhu to Nityananda Prabhu, Jagadananda Pandit, Mukund and Damodara Pandit at Remuna.
-Sripad Madhavendra Puri was accepted by Lord Chaitanya as his grand spiritual master as he took initiation from Ishwar Puri, a disciple of Madhvendra Puri.
+Lord Chaitanya accepted Sripad Madhavendra Puri as his grand spiritual master as he took initiation from Ishwar Puri, a disciple of Madhvendra Puri.